okta/okta.github.io/_source/_use_cases/api_access_management/choosing-a-flow.md

 A grant type is the method a client app or service uses to obtain a token.
 Okta supports the following `grant_type` values, most named after the flows defined in the OAuth 2.0 and OpenID Connect specs:

-* Authorization code (`authorization_code`): the flow will use a code passed to it from the authorization endpoint to complete delegated authentication to the app or service.
+* **Authorization code** (`authorization_code`): the flow will use a code passed to it from the authorization endpoint to complete delegated authentication to the app or service.
-* Implicit: If no grant type is specified, and no response_mode is specified (or is `fragment`, the default), the flow is implicit and <!-- I'm confused.
+* **Implicit**: If no grant type is specified, and no `response_mode` is specified (or is specified as `fragment`, the default), the flow is implicit and <!-- I'm confused.
 Our docs indicate only OpenID Connect supports implicit, but the spec says it doesn't use it.
 Que? -->
-* Hybrid (no grant type value):
+* **Hybrid** (no grant type value): Hybrid grant types are a combination of the other grant types in a single flow.
+For example, ______________.
-* Password (`password`): Use only in a trusted environment.
+* **Password** (`password`): Use only in a trusted environment.
 A login page collects a user's credentials, then passes them to the security token service.
-* Client credentials (`client_credentials`): Use only in a trusted environment.
+* **Client credentials** (`client_credentials`): Use only in a trusted environment.
 For machine-to-machine access.
 This flow is OAuth 2.0 only, because OpenID Connect is an identity protocol.
 With no user context, no ID token is needed.
-* Refresh token (`refresh_token`): You may need a refresh token for long-running flows.
+* **Refresh token** (`refresh_token`): You may need a refresh token for long-running flows.

 So how do you know if these grant types (flows) represent an OAuth 2.0 or OpenID Connect context?
 As mentioned earlier, if you are requesting the `openid` scope, that's an OpenID Connect flow.
+In Okta production orgs, you must have the API Access Management feature enabled to use custom authorization servers (regardless of the kind of token being requested). <!-- What else to say here to prevent problems? -->

 #### Response Types and Tokens

-There's one more variable to account for, the response type.
 The response type indicates what will be returned in the response: an ID token, an access token, a refresh token, an authorization code, or some combination of the four.
 If the information needed is only about the user, an ID token is sufficient.
-If additional information is needed, , an access token may be required.
+If additional information is needed, an access token may be required.

 * ID token, for flows where the user needs to be identified.
 Don't send an ID token to an API.
 * Access token, for flows where the user's access to a particular resource needs to be evaluated.
 Don't send an access token to identify a user.